 On further probing, he confessed that the way they (him and his classmates) are taught about having the right mindset bores them.
 He also shared that he and his friends get frustrated whenever parents/teachers bring up attitude and mindset.

-I thought this video provided an easy to understand explanation for parents and students.
+I thought this video provided an easy-to-understand explanation on Growth Mindset for parents and students.

 After watching the videos, have a conversation/discussion with your child on his/her thoughts regarding growth mindset and how having a good mindset might help him/her during this PSLE year.
 These questions might help you figure out what are some of the struggles that your child might encounter this year.